 Create a new logo for a new sports team.

 Draw your pet.
 Now draw a speech bubble next to their mouth.
 What are they saying?

 Draw the house of your dreams.
 Draw the inside of the house too.

 Draw your best friend.
 Write them a short letter too.

 Draw your role model.
 Who do you look up to and why?

 Draw the rainforest.

 Draw how you are feeling today.
 Draw how you were feeling yesterday.

 In art class, we use our CARES:

-In art class, the lessons follow the Core Knowledge Sequence for curriculum.
-My lessons also meet the MN Academic Standards for Visual Art.
+In art class, our lessons follow the Core Knowledge Sequence for curriculum.
+Our lessons also meet the MN Academic Standards for Visual Art.
 To see my Curriculum Overview for all grades, see the documents that are located in the Files and Materials section.